nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to delete a specific person in the list
+1. Student requests to delete a student in the contact list.
-2. ArchDuke deletes the person
+2. ArchDuke deletes the particular student.
-3. ArchDuke GUI no longer displays the data of that specific student contact
+3. ArchDuke updates the contact list and deletes that student contact from the contact list.

    Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid
+The given index of the student contact is invalid.
     * 1a1.
-ArchDuke shows an error message
+ArchDuke shows an error message.

-  Use case resumes at step 1
+      Use case resumes from step 1.

 **Use case: UC03 - List student contacts**